Maintaining Eligibility

 Attending a voluntary or informal study group not assigned by the university

-If the instructor confirms you began attendance in the class, your financial aid will not be adjusted.
-If we do not receive confirmation that you began attendance in the course(s), we are required to adjust your financial aid based on your remaining hours enrolled.
-If we do not receive confirmation you began attendance for ANY enrolled course, we are required to cancel ALL of your federal financial aid.
+If the instructor confirms attendance in the class, financial aid will not be adjusted.
+If we do not receive confirmation for attendance in the course(s), we are required to adjust offered financial aid based on the remaining hours enrolled.
+If we do not receive confirmation for attendance for ANY enrolled course, we are required to cancel ALL federal financial aid.

-In addition to potentially affecting your current semester financial aid, drops and withdrawals are considered unsuccessfully completed coursework when determining your Satisfactory Academic Progress (SAP) and will impact your completion rate.
-If you drop below the necessary completion rate you may lose eligibility for financial aid in future semesters.
+In addition to potentially affecting current semester financial aid, drops and withdrawals are considered unsuccessfully completed coursework when determining Satisfactory Academic Progress (SAP) and will impact completion rate.
+If a student drops below the necessary completion rate, they may lose eligibility for financial aid in future semesters.
 For more information on SAP, please review the SAP information above.

 Allocating Returned Title IV (Federal) Aid

 Funds that are returned to the federal government are used to reduce the outstanding balances in individual federal programs.
-Any state or institutional aid received may also be subject to reduction or cancellation, based on the same withdrawal date used to calculate the return of federal funds.Financial aid returned (by the University and/or you or your parents) must be allocated in the following order:
+Any state or institutional aid received may also be subject to reduction or cancellation, based on the same withdrawal date used to calculate the return of federal funds.Financial aid returned (by the University and/or by the student or the student's contributor) must be allocated in the following order:

 - Unsubsidized Federal Direct Stafford Loans